CuriousOne23/WhenMathPrays/docs/architecture_of_dynamic_thought.md

 - MPC: predictive optimization
 - Planning: discrete symbolic sequencing

-Cognitive machines do all of these when needed, but they also:
+Cognitive systems do all of these when needed, but they also:

 - reorganize internal geometry
-- maintain coherence across tasks
+- maintain coherence across interacting tasks
 - adapt relational structure continuously
 - generate behavior through geometric convergence
-- operate under bounded, continuous constraints
+- evolve under bounded, continuous constraints
 - integrate perception, action, and internal dynamics in real time

-None of the classical frameworks can represent these capabilities.
+None of the classical frameworks can represent these attributes.
 They lack the geometric structures required to do so.

 The framework developed in this paper introduces: